 Sport is often seen as a symbol of citizenship and national identity via glorified discourses of heroism, strength, daring and triumph.
 However, not everyone fits these normative discourses, genders or body shapes or are given equal attention.
 This theme explores how inventors have worked-around barriers to provide alternate forms of active wear, which operate as experimental sites for new practices, expanded expressions and citizenship claims.

-How are different mobile citizens un/seen and what effect does this have on their ability to participate in public life?
+How are different mobile citizens seen and not seen and what effect does this have on their ability to participate in public life?

 This theme explores the visual politics of modal hierarchies in public.